jpbueno/opencost-gpu-monitoring/BLOG_POST.md

 Example (A100): 0.4kW × $0.10 × 2.5 = $0.10/GPU-hour
 ```

-**For this guide, we'll use $0.95/GPU-hour for on-premises A100.**
+**This guide uses $0.95/GPU-hour for on-premises A100 as an example.**

 ## Step 3: Create OpenCost Configuration

-Create all required configurations:
+Create all required configurations.
+The following YAML file includes the ServiceMonitor for DCGM metrics and the NodePort service for OpenCost UI/API access.

 ```yaml
 # opencost-config.yaml